-MAT 301 BUSINESS AND ECONOMIC STATISTICS I 3 sem. hrs.
-Prerequisite: MAT 215
+MAT 301 BUSINESS AND ECONOMIC STATISTICS I

 Introductory courses in statistical methods and their use in gathering and interpreting qualitative and quantitative data upon which economic decisions can be based.
 The course covers probability, sampling, statistical inference and hypothesis testing.
 (Same as BUS 301)